armory/docs-cdaas/content/en/tutorials/deploy-sample-app.md

 ---
 title: Deploy a Sample App Tutorial
 linktitle: Deploy a Sample App
+weight: 1
 description: >
-  Learn how to deploy a sample app to your Kubernetes cluster using Armory Continuous Deployment-as-a-Service.
+  In this tutorial, learn how to deploy a sample app to your Kubernetes cluster using Armory Continuous Deployment-as-a-Service.
 Use Helm to install the Remote Network Agent.
 Deploy the sample app to multiple targets.
-aliases:
-  - /cd-as-a-service/tutorials/deploy-demo-app/
 categories: ["Tutorials"]
 tags: ["Webhooks", "GitHub"]
 ---